Pre-K to PhD: How Learning Fuels Lake Nona’s Growth

 Elementary School: Inspiring Students to Reach Their Full Potential

-The two elementary schools in Lake Nona — NorthLake Park Community School and Laureate Park Elementary School — are both A-rated schools by Orange County Public Schools.
-A third elementary school, Village Walk Elementary School, will be ready to receive students for the 2021-2022 school year.
+Two elementary schools in Lake Nona — NorthLake Park Community School and Laureate Park Elementary School — are both A-rated by Orange County Public Schools, and a third, Village Park Elementary, opened for the 2021-2022 school year.

-NorthLake Park Community School shares its space with the Lake Nona YMCA, and is founded on an innovative public-private partnership.
-The two entities share resources and encourage parent, teacher and student involvement and interface to achieve lasting school success.
+NorthLake Park Community School shares its space with the Lake Nona YMCA, and the two entities share resources and encourage parent, teacher and student involvement and interface to achieve lasting school success.

 Middle School: Consistent and Challenging Through the Formative Years